 Challenge yourself with a more intense 8.9-kilometer hike on the Oku no Hosomichi trail, which traveling haiku poet Matsuo Basho used in 1689 to traverse Shitomae no Seki and Sakaida in Yamagata Prefecture.
 Hunt for the historical markers along the way.
 The hiking trail stretches roughly from Naruko-Onsen Station to Sakaida Station.

-Nothing can beat viewing the fiery gold and red leaves that adorn Naruko Gorge each autumn.
+Nothing can beat viewing the golden yellow and fiery red leaves that adorn Naruko Gorge each autumn.
 Several surrounding walking paths and the short trail at the bottom of the gorge offer postcard-worthy views of the bridge and surrounding foliage.

 Too many baths to choose from

 Enjoying the hot springs is easy.
 The hard part is choosing from among the 400 options.
 Most hotels offer public daytime use of the hot springs.
+You can also find hotels and public bath houses which offer private baths.
 Around town, you will find free hot spring footbaths, called ashi-no-yu.
-Also, if you prefer to bathe in private, most hotels offer private baths that you can reserve for an hour.

 Hot spring hopping

 Wash, soak, and repeat among several smaller and less expensive baths such as local favorites Taki-no-Yu and Waseda Sajiki Yu.
-Stroll around like a local in a yukata and wooden sandals, which you can rent at the tourism center at Naruko Onsen Station.
+Take the opportunity to meet local people and enjoy Japan's onsen culture.

 Did this information help you?